yamanidev/show-my-fonts/README.md

 # About
-#### A simple GUI application that displays Tkinter fonts using Tkinter Python module.
+A simple Tkinter program that displays the installed fonts of your system.